stefanolanzini/CLUSTER-CFD2021/Test Cases/README.md

-List of all the configuration files used to launch simulation.
+List of all the configuration files used to launch simulations.
 All the mesh files are stored in the https://polimi365-my.sharepoint.com/:f:/g/personal/10584117_polimi_it/EkeHbpbg5CZDi6XhU7bTpNUBLKQ_gH1smdz8egIfpKwvNw?e=ijaZOJ repository.